Luke Wood (cricketer)

 In April 2022, he was bought by the Trent Rockets for the 2022 season of The Hundred.
 The following month, Wood was named in England's One Day International (ODI) squad for their series against the Netherlands.
 In September 2022, he was named in the England's T20I squad for the series against Pakistan.
 He made his T20I debut on 20 September 2022, against Pakistan.
 Wood made his ODI debut on 17 November 2022, against Australia.

-In BPL 2023, He was taken by Sylhet Strikers franchise.
+In the BPL 2022–23, he was taken by Sylhet Strikers franchise.
 He played a crucial part in the Qualifier 2 conceding just 3 runs in the penultimate over helping Sylhet reach the final of BPL 2023.

+On 18 March 2024, he was signed as a replacement for the injured Jason Behrendorff by Mumbai Indians for ₹50 lakh.

+On 21 March 2025, it was announced that Wood had been signed by ECB, Lincolnshire Premier League side Woodhall Spa Cricket Club, when not on white-ball duty.